cstone9/f20-5510-hw2/README.md

 We will check your source files only for accepted tests to ensure that the respective solutions meets specifications and grade accordingly.

 **DO NOT MODIFY THE PROVIDED UNIT TESTS.
 YOUR SUBMISSION MAY NOT BE GRADED OTHERWISE.**
-If you believe there is an error in the unit test, notify the TA immediately.
+If you believe there is an error in the unit test, notify the TA <stonecat@vt.edu> immediately.

 You are free to modify any other part of the source code.